myousefi2016/C_plus_plus_examples/Example-010/ReadME.md

 <H3>The 'Example-010' Test</H3>

-This basic example about the use of the C++ programming language shows how defining and exploiting several variadic functions, defined on a separate header file.
+This basic test about the use of the C++ programming language shows how defining and exploiting several variadic functions, defined on a separate header file.
 Broadly speaking, this is another example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module.<p>In particular, this test consists of the <i>'Example-010'</i> executable file, which is based on several components.
 These latter are distributed in a few files:<ul>
 <li>the <i>'main()'</i> function is implemented in the <i>'main.cpp'</i> C++ source file (in the <i><code>'src'</code></i> folder);</li>
 <li>the <i>custom</i> variadic functions are defined in the <i>'myvariadic.h'</i> C++ header file (in the <i><code>'include'</code></i> folder);</li>
 <li>the implementation of the <i>custom</i> variadic functions is stored in the <i>'myvariadic.cpp'</i> C++ source file (in the <i><code>'src'</code></i> folder).</li></ul><p>Several methods for building this test are provided, and their building infrastructure is saved in the following folders:<p><ul>